reinaldoc/visops/README.md

 # visops
-Visops: a wrapper to Mozilla SOPS like visudo.
+Visops is a wrapper to Mozilla SOPS like visudo is for sudoers.
 SOPS is used to encrypt YAML values.

 Visops permits a user to edit an encrypted file.
 Basically we need to decrypt the file before opening the text editor and encrypt the file after